Non-Alcoholic Beer For Kids

 One brewery says that regardless of the product’s safety aspect, non-alcoholic beer is not designed for children.
 It was intended for adults who are 20 years old and above.

-Arnott also said that non-alcoholic drinks are considered a substitute for alcohol drink consumption later on.
+Arnott also said that non-alcoholic drinks are considered a substitute for alcoholic drink consumption later on.
 Many adults started to switch to non-alcoholic beverages during the lockdown to become healthy and substitute for alcoholic beers.

 Drinking Age For Non-Alcoholic Beer